-Additionally, a county and a sponsor and sponsor affiliate may agree (either initially or by amendment to an existing agreement) that the value of real property subject to a Fee will be determined by appraisal, in which case the property will be subject to reappraisal by the Department no more than once every 5 years.
-South Carolina Code §4-12-30(D)(2)(a)(i).
+A county and a sponsor and sponsor affiliate may agree (either initially or by amendment to an existing agreement) that the value of real property subject to a Fee will be determined by appraisal, in which case the property will be subject to reappraisal by the Department no more than once every 5 years.
+S.C.
+Code Ann. § 4-12-30(D)(2)(a)(i).

 For personal property, the original tax basis for South Carolina income tax purposes less depreciation allowable for property tax purposes is used for valuation without regard to any extraordinary obsolescence of that property.
-South Carolina Code §4-12-30(D)(2)(a)(ii).
+S.C.
+Code Ann. § 4-12-30(D)(2)(a)(ii).

 Utility property subject to a Fee is valued similarly to the method that the Public Service Commission uses to value utility property.
-See South Carolina Revenue Procedure #04-5.
+See SC Revenue Procedure #04-5.

 Financing Agreements.
 A sponsor, sponsor affiliate, or a county may enter into any lending, leasing, or financing arrangement with any financing entity concerning all or part of the project (including any lease) regardless of the identity of the income tax owner of the property which is subject to the Fee.
-South Carolina Code §4-12-30(M).
-See also, South Carolina Code §4-12-45 (content of agreements).
+S.C.
+Code Ann. § 4-12-30(M).
+See also, S. C. Code Ann. § 4-12-45 (content of agreements).

 Amendment of Agreements.
 The inducement agreement, the millage rate agreement, or both may be amended or terminated and replaced with regard to all matters, including, but not limited to, the addition or removal of sponsors or sponsor affiliates.
 However, the millage rate and assessment ratio cannot be changed once a millage rate agreement, an inducement agreement that sets the millage rate, or a lease agreement has been executed.
-Nor can the length of an agreement be increased except as provided in South Carolina Code §4-12-30(C).
-South Carolina Code §4-12-30(H).
+Nor can the length of an agreement be increased except as provided in S.C.
+Code Ann. § 4-12-30(C).
+S.C.
+Code Ann. § 4-12-30(H).

 Transfers of Fee Agreements or Property Subject to the Fee.
 A sponsor may transfer an inducement agreement, millage rate agreement, lease agreement, or the assets subject to the lease agreement, if it obtains the approval of the county before the transfer or the subsequent ratification of the transfer by the county.
 Prior approval or subsequent ratification can occur by a letter or other writing executed by an authorized county representative as provided in an appropriate agreement, a resolution passed by the county council, or by county council following three readings and a public hearing.
 The county has the sole discretion as to which method to use.
 However, county approval is not required in connection with a transfer to a sponsor affiliate since the sponsor affiliate would have already received county approval to join in the Fee transaction.
 County approval is also not required for financing transactions.
 To the extent an agreement is transferred, the transferee assumes the current basis that the transferor sponsor had in the real and personal property subject to the Fee for purposes of calculating the Fee.
-South Carolina Code §4-12-30(M)(1) and (4).
+S.C.
+Code Ann. § 4-12-30(M)(1) and (4).